bnhovde/ES2015-talk/features/4-blocks.md

 # blocks

+"the End of the IIFE"

+A common complaints of Javascript has been the lack of block scoping.

-A common use of `Immediately Invoked Function Expressions` is to enclose values within its scope.
+A common workaround is `Immediately Invoked Function Expressions` used to enclose values within its scope.

+> [Slide: IIFE]

 In ES6, we now have the ability to create block-based scopes and therefore are not limited purely to function-based scope.